 Olivia d’Abo (Karen Arnold)

-d’Abo left the show after the first four seasons but did return twice as a guest star.
+d’Abo left the show after the first four seasons, but did return twice as a guest star.
 In recent years, she’s done tons of voice work, voicing ‘Jane’ in Disney’s Legend of Tarzan.
 The actress also voiced Luminara in Star Wars, The Clone Wars.

 Jason Hervey (Wayne Arnold)

 Wayne is Kevin’s annoying older brother who enjoys physically tormenting Kevin and calling him the usual “butthead” or “scrote.”
 However, only Wayne could pick on Kevin, he’s protective in that manner, as the show mirrors real-life beautifully.
-And when Wayne would inch a car forward just as Kevin was trying to get in, was improvised by Jason Hervey, because his real older brother did it to him.
+And when Wayne would inch a car forward just as Kevin was trying to get in, that annoyance was improvised by Jason Hervey, because his real older brother did it to him.

 Hervey’s final acting role was taking over for Seth Green as the dog in 100 Deeds for Eddie McDowd in 2002.
 He decided to become a public relations agent and served as the Senior Vice President of Media for HealthSouth Corporation.
 He worked with the company until late 2003 when he sued them for $300,000 for a fraud scandal.